JoshHarrington/stockcube_ruby/README.md

 	- ~~All Cupboards should belong to an individual user~~
 	- How to share cupboards between users?
 		- ^^ `has_many` vs `has_one`?
+	- Recipe search should be prefilled based on (common and searchable) ingredients in cupboards
+		- Search should allow for adding of ingredients not currently in cupboards
 - Stocks functionality
 	- ~~All Stock should belong to an individual user~~
 	- How to share stock between users?